Coping with scoliosis while pregnant

 What advice could I get?

 Pre-pregnancy counselling is an excellent idea for all people contemplating pregnancy and is especially relevant to those with scoliosis.
-It is for this reason that the Royal Brompton, Queen Charlotte’s, Hammersmith and St Thomas’ Hospitals in London run a pre-pregnancy counselling service.
-Here, the individuals’ scoliosis and the possible complications can be discussed in detail, and advice given about sensible health measures, vitamin and folate supplementation, posture, and exercise.
-In addition, the management of any coexisting problems such as asthma, hayfever, indigestion, or diabetes can be planned for, in order to support both mother and baby.
+Maternal medicine networks throughout the UK offer this service, therefore you can ask your GP for referral when contemplating pregnancy.
+During this appointment, the individuals’ scoliosis and the possible complications can be discussed in detail, and advice given about sensible health measures, vitamin and folate supplementation, posture and exercise.

 If you need help or advice please call our Helpline on 020 8964 1166 or email info@ssr.org.uk.